-This article only applies to G Suite customers.
+This article only applies to Google Workspace customers.
 To manage your personal Google apps on your iOS device, see Sync your mail, contacts, calendar, and more.

 When you let your organization manage your Apple iOS device, you agree to allow your administrator to control some data and features on the device.
 You can check which device features your admin controls (details below).
 If you have questions about the specific features, contact your IT admin.

 Your personal account stays private